slsa-framework/slsa/README.md

     cryptographic hash of the artifact, the identity of the system that performed the build, and the top-level source repository (i.e. the one containing the build script).
-*   **[Authenticated]** Provenance's authenticity and integrity can be verified, such as through a digital signature.
+*   **[Authenticated]** Provenance's authenticity and integrity can be verified against the identity of the build system, such as through a digital signature.
 *   **[Service Generated]** Provenance is generated by the build service itself, as opposed to user-provided tooling running on top of the service.
 *   **[Non-Falsifiable]** Provenance cannot be falsified by the build service's users.
-*   **[Dependencies]** Provenance records all build dependencies, meaning every artifact that was available to the build script.
+*   **[Dependencies]** Provenance records build dependencies via immutable references, meaning every artifact that was available to the build script.
     This includes the initial state of the machine, VM, or container of the build worker.
+Note: without `Hermeticity`, this list may still be incomplete.

 **[Deploy]** An artifact deployed to a resource meets SLSA 3 if:

 *   **[Provenance Chain]** There is an unbroken chain of provenance linking the artifact back to its original sources and dependencies.
-*   **[Policy]** The resource's security policy only accepts artifacts with provenance by specific builders and specific top-level source repositories.
-    The policy itself is a SLSA 3 source.
-*   **[Logging]** The history of deployed artifacts and their provenances is retained for 18 months and is resistant to tampering.

 **[Common]** In addition to the requirements above, every trusted system involved in the supply chain (source, build, deploy, etc.) must meet the